-AXA Health's lead physiotherapist, Jan Vickery explains how high heels can affect your musculoskeletal system, and how you can take better care of your feet and reduce the chance of damage to your body.
+Bethany Aitken, clinical services manager at AXA Health, explains how wearing high heels can affect your musculoskeletal system, and what you can do to take better care of your feet and help reduce the chance of damage to your body.

 You don’t have to toss out your favourite wedges or strappy sandals, the key to preventing problems that may result from wearing high heels is to avoid wearing them day in and day out.

 The most common health problems caused by high heels are felt in your feet.
 The highest heels – over five inches – place the most strain on the body.
 The higher the heel, the greater the pressure on the front of your foot.

 For every inch of heel height, you increase the pressure on the forefoot by another 25%.
 Wear an 8cm heel (just over 3”) and the pressure increases to about 75% more than normal1.

 The result?
 Unnatural loading of the forefoot can lead to: